greenhandatsjtu/poem-casbin-demo/README.md

 [Poem](https://github.com/poem-web/poem) is a full-featured and easy-to-use web framework with the Rust programming language.

-In this tutorial, we will integrate poem with casbin-rs using [poem-casbin](https://github.com/casbin-rs/poem-casbin).
+In this tutorial, we will integrate casbin-rs with poem web services using [poem-casbin](https://github.com/casbin-rs/poem-casbin) middleware.

 ## Write a hello-world service with poem